 The Organization carries investments in marketable securities with readily determinable fair market values and all investments in debt securities at their fair values in the consolidated statements of financial position.
-Unrealized gains and losses and impairment loss on investment in common stock are included in the change in net assets in the accompanying consolidated statements of activities.
+Unrealized gains and losses and impairment loss on investment in common stock are included in the change in net assets in the accompanying consolidated statements of activities and changes in net assets.